 For example, let them know if the beginning or end of a release should have a statement different from the original to specify that in another country the laws under which the business is governed are different.

 For sites whose content includes monetary figures, it is important to inform the translation team what exchange rate will be used.
 In many countries the word dollar is used for their own currency, so you should make it very clear which they should specify.
-The US dollar is not the same as the Canadian dollar.
+The peso is used in many variations across countries.

 Questions to Ask Your Customer